D-Nishimura808/D-Nishimura808.github.io/projects/cardgame.md

 labels:
   - Java
   - Programming
-summary: "During the course of my ICS 211 class, we were tasked with implementing a version of the card game War using Java."
+summary: "During the course of my ICS 211 class, we were tasked with implementing a version of the card game War using Java.
+Through this project, along with various other assignments, I began to understand the importance of understanding concepts as opposed to being able to use concepts."
 ---